New to Colorado

 Reside in Colorado for 90 consecutive days

 After becoming a Colorado resident, you must transfer your driver license within 30 days and register your vehicle within 90 days.

 back to top

 back to top

 If you have a valid driver license in your possession which was issued by another U.S. state, territory, or possession, you will normally not be required to take the written exam or drive skills test.
 Driver license employees have the responsibility to require a drive test if there is a problem with your physical aptitude analysis or vision screening.
 Your valid out-of-state driver license will be used for identification purposes and to waive testing requirements.
-Per Colorado Revised Statute 24-60-1106, the license you previously held will be voided.
+Per Colorado Revised Statute 24-60-1106, the license you previously held will be voided (it will be marked with a single hole punch in the upper right corner).
+If your out-of-state license is expired less than one year, you can still use that to waive testing requirements, but will be required to provide additional identification documents.

 When visiting a driver license office, please bring the following (Please see the application checklist for more information):